roger8587/VAE-for-image-reconstruction-by-the-animation-faces/README.md

+* Download the MathJax Plugin for Github https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related, and you can view the math equation.
 # Variational Autoencoder(VAE) for image reconstruction by the animation faces dataset

 In this VAE example, I use five ConvNets for the encoder and decoder networks.